OUR SAILBOATS

 As its name suggests, the Martin 16 is 16 feet long, which is the length of many small sailboats.
 But unlike other boats, it was designed specifically for sailors with physical disabilities.

 First of all, the boat is very safe.
 A lead bulb weighing 150 kg (330 lbs) is attached to the bottom of the boat's keel making it impossible for the boat to capsize (i.e., tip over).
-The interior of the hull contains styrofoam insulation making the boat unsinkable, even when fully submerged.
+The interior of the hull contains foam insulation making the boat unsinkable, even when fully submerged.

 Power Assist System